 Find a dry cool place to store them, preferably not outside.
 If your tires are on wheels, you can stack them without too much worry, just be sure to be careful so they don't fall over.

 If they're not on wheels, you can store them upright.
 Some recommend hanging tires, which is ideal for tires on wheels, but those that aren't can get misshapen if they're placed on hooks for too long.

 If that's too much work, many tire shops, dealerships or mechanics offer storage of your tires.
 They ensure the tires are in a dry, cool place and are kept in good condition.

 Do You Need Winter Tires Even if You Have AWD?

-How do Winter Tires Work?
+How Do Winter Tires Work?

 Beyond the unique compound, winter tires feature aggressive tread patterns and siping.
 Sipes are small slits and grooves that are cut or molded into the tread of the tire.
-Winter tires have a much more of these than all-seasons tires because they increase the surface area, which improves the grip and biting edges of the rubber.
+Winter tires have much more of these than all-season tires because they increase the surface area, which improves the grip and biting edges of the rubber.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.